-Sustainable water management is a key priority for Perth Airport, with water scarcity and a drying climate projected to become worse in Western Australia by 2030.
+Sustainable water management is a key priority for Perth Airport, with water scarcity and a drying climate projected in Western Australia by 2030.
 Water shortages within the Perth area highlight the critical need to manage and minimise water use.
-While action has already been taken to minimise water use, the airport estate remains a large user of water within its buildings, tenants use, for landscaping, and in other operating areas.
+While action has already been taken to minimise water use, the airport estate remains a large user of water within its buildings, tenant usage and landscaping.

 As such, Perth Airport has set the target of no net increase in Perth Airport water use from 2019 levels through to 2030, in line with the State Government's recommended water targets for industrial users.
 This target only encompasses Perth Airport controlled sites and operations such as terminals, landscaping and construction.
-It excludes all tenant buildings and operations such as airline activities and ground-based tenants.
+While the target excludes all tenant buildings and operations such as airline activities and ground-based tenants, Perth Airport is also working with large water using tenants to measure and investigate options to reduce water use.

-In addition, a Water Audit was conducted for our office building and Terminals 1, 2, 3, and 4 to identify water saving opportunities.
-These opportunities are currently being assessed with the most likely projects to be advanced in the short term being the implementation of real-time leak detection system and review of Alpha Building's irrigation water use.
+A water audit was conducted for Perth Airport's corporate head office building and Terminals 1, 2, 3, and 4 to identify water saving opportunities.
+These opportunities are currently being prioritised by an internal Water Efficiency Steering Committee with a number of projects to advance in the short term.
+Recent project implemented include upgrades to the tapware in our office building to improve efficiencies and improved water data management.